Yelp/clusterman/docs/source/manage.rst

 The ``clusterman status`` command provides information on the current state of the cluster:

-.. command-output:: clusterman status --help
+.. program-output:: python -m clusterman.run status --help
+   :cwd: ../../

 As noted above, the state of the cluster may take a few minutes to equilibrate after a ``clusterman manage`` command or the autoscaler has run, so the output from ``clusterman status`` may not accurately reflect the desired status.